 While a Roth IRA or Roth 401(k) are great tax shelters for retirement savings, other savings vehicles like health savings accounts (HSAs) are also suitable tax shelters for healthcare spending, and 529 accounts for college savings.

-Illustrating a Roth IRA Tax Shelter
+Roth IRA Tax Shelter Illustration

 How to Begin Investing for Retirement

-Make sure to watch out for fees, though.
+Make sure to watch out for fees when investing.
 You should not be giving up a considerable percentage of your assets or pay high commissions.
 The younger you are, the bigger bite those fees take out of your family's future wealth.